 On the intellectual level, we understand that natural foods are always going to be better for us, but the eating behaviors of people around us influence our choices.
 When we go out or watch cooking shows, we think to ourselves, “They’re enjoying it.
 Why can’t I enjoy it?”

 This is a false thought.
 What’s only holding you back from poor food choices is you’ve probably gained weight or have a medical condition that you’re trying to control.
-When people are dealing with weight issues or diseases, it’s actually the body’s way of waking up and in sense trying to adapt.
-In some ways, though we might not want to admit it, our bodies are giving us a message, we choose to ignore these messages at our own detriment.
+When people are dealing with weight issues or diseases, it’s the body’s way of waking up and in a sense trying to adapt.
+In some ways, though we might not want to admit it, our bodies are giving us a message, we choose to ignore these messages to our detriment.

-We can internalize the thought that we are doing things now for ourselves with the acknowledgement that with enough creativity, we are able to make foods that are just as tasty as the ones on Food Network and just as delicious as any other recipes we’ve seen.
-There are creative ways to do this and if you see a problem, it might just be that you don’t have enough creativity or resources yet to be able to really attack that and commit to spend time to make your foods healthy and turn your back on extreme cooking shows and anyone else who are tempting you with foods that you know are unhealthy.
+We can internalize the thought that we are doing things now for ourselves with the acknowledgment that with enough creativity, we can make foods that are just as tasty as the ones on Food Network and just as delicious as any other recipes we’ve seen.
+There are creative ways to do this, and if you see a problem, it might just be that you don’t have enough creativity or resources yet to be able to really attack that and commit to spending time to make your foods healthy and turn your back on extreme cooking shows and anyone else who is tempting you with foods that you know are unhealthy.